PiRogueToolSuite/debian-12/README.md

-> **Warning**
-> This repository is currently work in progress, preparing the migration from Debian 11 to Debian 12.

 ## Configure the PiRogue repository for Debian 12

 To install PiRogue packages repository on your fresh Debian 12 installation, execute the following command in a terminal: